top of page

 St. Matthew's Episcopal Church in Wheeling was utilized throughout the 19th century as a sort of cathedral parish, including hosting the consecration service for the newly minted Episcopal Diocese of West Virginia in 1876.
 Wheeling is a small city about an hour west of Pittsburgh sitting in the tiny sliver of West Virginia which separates Pennsylvania from Ohio.

-It's a town which certainly had its glory days, and St. Matthew's Church was built during those days.
+St. Matthew’s was founded in 1819 and the current structure was erected in 1866.
 The opulent Tiffany windows, intricate iron rood screen, carved woodwork and elaborate stone altar point to an appreciation for beauty and quality.
 The same applied to the church's 4-manual Ernest Skinner pipe organ, which was substantially rebuilt and expanded several times by Aeolian-Skinner, Moller and other local builders.
 It was decided that another 'go' at it was not advised, since none of the previous instrument revisions resulted in the kind of instrument that was desired for service playing and concert use.
 After years of extensive research and thought, a decision was made to remove the pipe organ entirely and commission Marshall & Ogletree to build a landmark instrument in its place.

 bottom of page